Instructors and Students Share Tips for Success in Bridge TEFL/TESOL CoursesBy Bridge

 October 6, 2020

-Looking to enroll in an online Bridge TEFL/TESOL certification course?
-If so, you may wonder how hard the courses are, what the workload is like, or how you can manage your time efficiently.
+Looking to enroll in one of Bridge’s online TEFL certification courses?
+If so, you may wonder how hard the TEFL courses are, what the workload is like, or how you can manage your time efficiently.
 Don’t worry!
 We asked a sampling of current students and course tutors for our most popular teacher certification courses, the Master Certificate and the International Diploma in English Language Teaching (IDELTOnline™), for their firsthand perspectives, advice, and tips for success.

 Bridge 120-Hour Master Certificate